explosion/spaCy/website/docs/api/doc.md

 newly created subtokens, without having to keep track of the changing token indices.
 If the specified head token will be split within the retokenizer block and no subtoken index is specified, it will default to `0`.
 Attributes to set on subtokens can be provided as a list of values.
+They'll be applied to the resulting token (if they're context-dependent token attributes like `LEMMA` or `DEP`) or to the underlying lexeme (if they're context-independent lexical attributes like `LOWER` or `IS_STOP`).

 > #### Example
 >